jlee55504/recipe-tracking-app-project/README.md

   * React.js
   * HTML5
   * CSS3
-  * Testing done with Jest
+  * Jest used for testing

 ## App.js
 The "App" 'function/component' holds the "recipes" 'variable' and "setRecipes"